SILO 1.1 (DRAFT)

 Sporting ladders

-The following table shows a sporting ladder for Australia's National Rugby League (NRL) after three rounds have been played.
+The following table shows a sporting ladder for Australia's National Rugby League (NRL) after three rounds had been played.

 Choosing the most appropriate graph